hollowdll/hakjdb/docs/kvdbserver.md

 - `tls_private_key_path`: The path to the TLS private key.
 - `log_level`: The log level.
 Can be debug, info, warning, error, or fatal.
 - `verbose_logs_enabled`: Enable verbose logs.
 Verbose logs show more information and details.
 Typically used with debug log level for debugging purposes.
+- `auth_enabled`: Enable authentication.
+If enabled, clients need to authenticate.
+- `auth_token_secret_key`: Secret key used to sign JWT tokens.
+Should be long and secure.
+- `auth_token_ttl`: JWT token time to live in seconds.
+Once a JWT token is created, it expires after the number of seconds specified by this.

 # Environment variables